dmjii/publicCode/spotify_bulk_playlist_editor/readme.txt

-Disclaimer: I wrote this short program out of necessity a year ago (apparently) - I'm not even sure if it works anymore.
-It was written quickly and poorly, but it works.
+Disclaimer: I wrote this short program out of necessity a year ago (apparently).
+It was written quickly and poorly, but it worked - I'm not even sure if it works anymore.
 I am sharing it for educational purposes - use at your own risk!

 The purpose of this program is to facilitate bulk changes to your playlist titles in your Spotify account.
 Me and my wife used a third party service to transfer our playlists from Apple Music to Spotify, and a certain string of characters e.g. ("-2023") was unintentionally appended to the imported titles.
 Thus, I wrote this program to fix a few hundred playlists titles.
 Feel free to change the clean_playlist_names() function to your own desires.